 Many scientists see this as an impossible goal.
 A recent study by Peter Cox et al. postulates that, given a twofold increase in atmospheric carbon dioxide, there is only a 3% chance of keeping warming below 1.5 degrees.

-Dr. Joeri Rogelj, a climate scientist and research scholar with the Energy Program of the International Institute for Applied Systems Analysis, co-authored the Miller report.
+Dr. Joeri Rogelj, a climate scientist and research scholar with the Energy Program of the International Institute for Applied Systems Analysis, co-authored the Millar report.
 For Rogelj, the updated carbon budget is not the paper’s most important point.
 “Our paper shows to decision makers the importance of anticipating new and updated scientific knowledge,” he says.

 Projected “carbon budgets” are rough estimates based on limited observations.
 These projections need to be continually updated as more data becomes available.
 Fortunately, the Paris Agreement calls for countries to periodically update their emission reduction pledges based on new estimates.
 Rogelj is hopeful “that this paper has put the necessity for a strong [updating] process on the radar of delegates.”